When it comes to a job search, looking for a job isn't the

 local newspaper, job search

-engine operate on a broader spectrum and are searchable as long
+engines operate on a broader spectrum and are searchable as long as

-as the job is still available.
-Conversely, with newspaper
+the job is still available.
+Conversely, with newspaper classifieds,

-classifieds, you have no idea if the job is still available until
+you have no idea if the job is still available until you contact

-are as thorough as they should be (or at least could be).
-Some are
+engines are as thorough as they should be (or at least could

-actually restricted to certain regions or countries; however, it is
+be).
+Some are actually restricted to certain regions or countries;

-much easier to look for a job with regional job search engines
+however, it is much easier to look for a job with regional job

-rather than employing other methods i.e. door to door scouting for
+search engines rather than employing other methods i.e. door to

-job leads.
-So, how do you make job search engines work for you.
+door scouting for job leads.
+So, how do you make job search engines

 Post your resume free of charge